juhasev/sample-ninja-help/email-template-editor.md

 This section contains the greeting and body of the email.
 You may use markdown elements in this section.
 Click on the text to edit.

 #### Action button section
-This section contains an action button, and in terms of project invitations and reminders, it may also contain the **Visit member app button** if the built-in Member App is enabled.
+This section contains an action button, and, for project invitations and reminders, it may also include the **Visit member app button** if the built-in Member App is enabled.
 You must enable **Member App Action Button** in the **Elements** configuration on the left side of the screen.
 You may use markdown elements in this section.
 Click on the text to edit.

 #### Signature section
 This section should contain a personal signature from the project manager.
 You may use markdown elements in this section.
 Click on the text to edit.

 #### Project information section
 The project information section is only visible for project invitations or reminders.
-The reward line will be hidden if the project does not offer any reward.
+The reward line will be hidden if the project offers no rewards.

+#### Bottom body
+The bottom body is disabled by default, but can be used to add additional information.

 #### Notice section
 This box contains specific disclaimers and notices you'd like to repeat in all emails.